Antonio313/Reufolio-Redesigned/DEPLOYMENT.md

 1. A [Railway](https://railway.app) account
 2. A [GitHub](https://github.com) account
 3. EmailJS account with configured service (see EMAILJS_SETUP.md)
+4. Node.js 20 or higher (required by Vite 7)

 ## Step 1: Push to GitHub